This photo, taken in 2006, shows our original members holding our first banner.

 Fundraising is an essential part of our activities, and to this end, we held our first fundraiser, a garage sale, in May 2006.
 Our second fundraiser, in May ’07, was an amazing success - an event where Stephen Lewis spoke to an attentive audience of 1400 at Appleby College.

-Some members of Grandmothers Advocacy Network (GRAN) were part of Oomama in the early days before Canadian charities, like the Grandmother's Campaign, were no longer allowed to do advocacy.
+Some members of Grandmothers Advocacy Network (GRAN) were part of Oomama in the early days before Canadian charities, like the Grandmother's Campaign, were limited regarding advocacy.
 In approximately 2007, GRAN was formed.
 Currently, GRAN focuses its advocacy on the rights of older women worldwide.
 See their website!

-This led to our holding an “Oomama Orientation” in June ’07 so our “Friends” could learn more about us and we about them.
+Our enthusiasm led to us host an “Oomama Orientation” in June 2007 so our friends could learn more about us and we about them.
 As a result of the Orientation, we added three sub-committees: Fundraising, Speakers/Education, and Advocacy.

 The Advocacy sub-committee was discontinued when we learned that as a charitable organization, SLF would lose its charitable status if more than 10% of its funds were spend on advocacy.
 This realization gave rise to an independent social justice group: Grandmothers Advocacy Network (GRAN).

 Through creative fundraisers (ranging from bridge luncheons, “Dare to Dine” initiatives, a theatrical production and golf tournaments) we continue to find interesting ways to fund the essential grassroots projects funded by The Stephen Lewis Foundation.
-As of 2021, we have raised $700,000!
+As of the end of 2022, Oomama has raised $725,055!

 We have taken our awareness message (the consequences of HIV/AIDS, Climate Change, and COVID19) to all parts of the community.
 To that end, we have created interactive classroom powerpoint presentations for students.